-WFP is working to connect farmers in the Democratic Republic of Congo to markets through the Purchase for Progress initiative.
+WFP is working to connect farmers in the DRC to markets through its Purchase for Progress initiative.
 Learn more

 WFP has also developped a Cash and Vouchers project in DRC.
 Learn more.